Employee Engagement Survey Questions: 25 Questions That Actually Surface Problems

 If you're a founder reading 30-40 open-text responses every month, here's a quick analysis framework:

-4. Cross-reference with the numbers.
-Did the workload question (Q8) also score low?
+- Cross-reference with the numbers.
+Did the workload question (Q8) also average below 5?
 Confirmation.
 The qual and quant agree.
 Act on it.

 If this analysis takes more than 30 minutes, you're over-thinking it.
 Or you could use StaffHero, which runs this analysis automatically with AI and delivers a one-page Founder Brief with the top themes, supporting quotes (anonymized), and recommended actions.